Sp Greaney has been suffering from costochondritis for over 10 years.

 Unfortunately for some people, it can take quite a while for them to get a proper diagnosis telling them that they have costochondritis.
 Many times doctors will often carry out other tests on you, such as an ECG or a Holter test, to ensure that you are not having issues with your heart prior to diagnosing you with costochondritis.

 Costochondritis will manifest itself as some sort of pain in the chest area, including:

 - Tenderness in the breastbone where the cartilage is connected to your ribs

-A feeling of excessive pressure or a pinching in your chest area
+- A feeling of excessive pressure or pinching in your chest area

 Stress can also lead to costochondritis-like signs.
 Anxiety also sometimes causes tightness in the chest, which aggravates these symptoms.